Mauzac Grape Variety

 Winemaking

 Mauzac plays the role of both king and courtier in the sparkling wine appellations of southern France.
-In the pretty town of Gaillac in the Midi-Pyrénées, it is largely responsible (Mauzac’s red mutation is also permitted) for the production of Gaillac Mousseux Méthode Ancestrale.
+The pretty town of Gaillac in the Midi-Pyrénées is largely responsible (Mauzac’s red mutation is also permitted) for the production of Gaillac Mousseux Méthode Ancestrale.
 This unusual wine is an esoteric gem in every sense of the word.

 After the harvest, grapes will be crushed, pressed, and typically fermented in old oak vats called foudres.
 However, unlike the traditional method, the wines are bottled before the fermentation stops, without adding liqueur de tirage (sugar/wine solution) or liqueur d’expedition.
 As the fermentation continues in bottle, the carbon dioxide byproduct is dissolved into the wine.
-According to the appellation rules, Gaillac Mousseux Méthode Ancestrale must have minimum alcohol of 7% and a maximum of 14% – this is rarely the case.
-After nine months aging on the lees (dead yeast cells), it can be disgorged.
+According to the appellation rules, Gaillac Mousseux Méthode Ancestrale must have a minimum alcohol of 7% and a maximum of 14% – this is rarely the case.
+It can be disgorged after nine months of aging on the lees (dead yeast cells).
 Completely unlike Champagne, the style offers wonderful refreshment in the summer months, with bags of fruit and acidity.

 However, Mauzac is also used to make traditional method wines under the auspices of the Crémant de Limoux and Blanquette de Limoux designations.
 Its role in Crémant de Limoux is relatively minor: many cuvées are heavily weighted towards Chardonnay and Chenin Blanc.
 From one perspective, winegrowers closely emulate the model used in Champagne: wines are fermented in stainless steel before being bottled with the addition of yeast and sugar.
 The resulting secondary fermentation dissolves CO2 into the wine.
 Yet the wines of Limoux, delicious as they are, are normally aged on their lees for under 15 months before disgorgement.
 In contrast, top cuvées of Champagne may be aged for over a decade before they are sold.